nbolar/nbolar.github.io/_posts/2019-02-08-weathered.md

 ## What is Weathered?

-Link Me is a simple macOS command line app that tells you the weather of any city on Earth and uses the OpenWeatherMap API.
+Weathered is a simple macOS command line app that tells you the weather of any city on Earth and uses the OpenWeatherMap API.

 You can check out the project on [github](https://github.com/nbolar/Command-Line-Weather).